circler3/TodoTrack/README.md

 `TodoTrack` has a console service for Windows only.
 It logs the application you are using in foreground.

 Run it will collect information of working status.
 SQLite is used for alpha stage.
 Make sure the data destination is 100% trusted.

+### TodoTrack CLI
+A console cli tool can help deal with simple todo task management.
+It is used when GUI apps are not ready.

 ### WebAPI (not available yet)
 Core service handles all Todo items and work time units.